phalcon-orphanage/docs/en/api/phalcon_cache.md

 @return bool True if the item was successfully removed.
 False if there was an error.

-@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if the $key string is not a legal value.
+@throws InvalidArgumentException MUST be thrown if the $key string is not a legal value.

 ```php